 Can I get a Wax while pregnant?
 Yes, you can come for a wax whilst pregnant!
-Read my Blog
+Read our Blog for more information…

 Keeping up Appearances!
-Exfoliate gently using a glove or ‘Bit of rough’ wash cloth two to three times a week, Both these are available to buy at the time of your wax for your convenience.
-Keep the area moisturised, it doesn’t have to be an expensive brand but for your comfort something Un-perfumed and hypo-allergenic is best for intimate areas (try E45 lotion).
-For other areas something nice and light so as not to block your pores.
-These steps should minimise the dreaded Ingrown hairs and keep your skin hydrated which is important as having dry skin waxed can lead to bruising or chaffing.
+Exfoliate gently two to three times a week.
+Moisturise, Keep any and every area you have waxed soft by mouisterising regurlarly.
+An Un-perfumed and hypo-allergenic product is best for intimate areas. something nice and These steps should minimise the dreaded Ingrown hairs and keep your skin hydrated which is important as having dry skin waxed can lead to bruising or chaffing.

 Ya’ll Take Care Now!
 After a wax you’ll want to take care by NOT doing the following for twenty four hours: